deisygysi/learnNetSci/README.md

 -----

-`learnNetSci` is a small `R` package that embeds a `ShinyApp` with learnr tools.
+`learnNetSci` is a small `R` package that embeds a `ShinyApp` with `learnr` tools.

-This tool will be used during the miniPEB - Programming for Evolutionary Biology 2021.
+This tool will be used during the *miniPEB - Programming for Evolutionary Biology 2021*.

 To install the tool, please use the following: